periodicpoint/arabica/README.md

 The `arabica.template` file may work as long as you provide some basic variables used in this template file.

 # Other
-1. Read out your current default template execude:
+1. To read out your current default template execute:
 `pandoc -D latex > default.latex`.

 # References and Credits